thomas-buechler-ulm/gedmap/README.md

 # Preamble

 GED-MAP is a prototype for pangemonic read mapping.
-This software is part of the article *Efficient short read mapping to a pangenome that is represented by a graph of ED strings* by Thomas Büchler, Jannik Ohlbrich and Enno Ohlebusch.
+This software is part of the article *Efficient short read mapping to a pangenome that is represented by a graph of ED strings* by Thomas Büchler, Jannik Olbrich and Enno Ohlebusch.
 (Submitted to Bioinformatics)

 # Requirements